The SRB's fifth anniversary in times of an unprecedented pandemia

 About the author

 Jaime Ponce is, since 2015, Chairman of FROB, the Spanish executive resolution authority, which has played a fundamental role in leading the process of banking sector restructuring in Spain.
 He is also the Spanish representative on the Single Resolution Board Plenary.
-Previously, he was Deputy Director of Regulation and Financial Policy at the Treasury and deeply involved in the profound reform of the banking and...
+Previously, he was Deputy Director of Regulation and Financial Policy at the Treasury and...